 No jewellery should be promoted or sold with a val; it should be the responsibility of the person who purchases the item to obtain a certificate for proof of ownership.
 Further, the certificate should be obtained from an independent, third party, not from the person who sold the item.
 The certificate should have an accurate description of the product and should not be recognised unless it has an attached receipt of sale showing the price when purchased.

 It’s the retailer’s responsibility to offer and sell a product at a fair price.
-What happens after that has nothing to do with the retailer and that’s why valuation certificates should not be used at the point of sale and the practice should be outlawed.
+What happens after that and what the consumer needs or does has nothing to do with the retailer and that’s why valuation certificates should not be used at the point of sale and the practice should be outlawed.